filippocasari/ChatServer/README.md

  This value is set to 3 by default if the user does not provide any arguments.
 ## Exercise 4
 The server handles multi clients by using multithreading style.
 It starts a new thread whether a new client would communicate with the running server.
+Every client has his own id created randomly.
+The program allows at most 1000 clients.